-Once the projects have been added to your curriculum, plans have been set up and assigned to classes, and teachers have been assigned, the timetable will automatically pull through the lessons from the projects.
-Teachers can drag and drop these lessons into the timetable, and create their own lessons from discrete objectives to create their short term plan.
+Once the projects have been added to your curriculum, plans have been set up and assigned to classes, and teachers have been assigned, My planner (formerly known as the Timetable) will automatically pull through the lessons from the projects.
+Teachers can drag and drop these lessons into My planner, and create their own lessons from discrete objectives to create their short term plan.

 Adding a lesson from a project added to your curriculum

-Go to the Find Lessons section on the right-hand side of the timetable page.
-(Note: if you have chosen to 'hide' a lesson in the project itself, it will not appear in the list of lessons.)
+- Go to the Find Lessons section on the right-hand side of the My planner page.
+(Note: if your Maestro admins or SLT have excluded lessons from your project, they will not appear in the list of lessons.)

-Drag and drop the lesson into the timetable on the day and time required.
+- Drag and drop the lesson into the planner on the day and time required.

 Creating a lesson - using discrete objectives